jeffcwj/openmw-cn-android/docs/source/reference/modding/extended.rst

 Animation blending
 ------------------

 It smooths out animation transitions for essentially every animation in the game without affecting gameplay.
 If ``smooth animation transitions`` setting is enabled in the launcher or the config files.
-The default OpenMW animation blending config file (the global config) affects actors only.

 Animation makers can bundle ``.yaml``/``.json`` files together with their ``.kf`` files to specify the blending style of their animations.
 Those settings will only affect the corresponding animation files.
 For more details see :doc:`animation-blending`.